 1/4 cup sugar

 For the custard, 8 cups of milk in a large sauce pan.
 Bring milk to a simmer and then add the loose leaf Earl Grey Tea.
 Cover, turn off heat, and let the milk tea steep for 5 minutes.
 Meanwhile, in a medium bowl, combine eggs, sugar, salt and cornstarch and mix well.
+Don't worry, it takes some elbow grease.
+It should be light yellow in color after it is fully mixed.
 After the milk has steeped (it should be a light tan color) strain it to remove all the tea leaves.
-Reheat the milk tea to a soft boil, add butter, and stir frequently so no film forms.
+Reheat the milk tea to a soft boil, add 2 tbsp butter, and stir frequently so no film forms.
 Whisk in 1 1/2 cups of the milk tea into the egg mixture very slowly.
 Then slowly whisk the egg mixture back into your sauce pan of milk tea.
 Continue to cook stirring constantly until the mixture thickens (about 5 minutes).
-Stir in vanilla and remove from heat.
+Stir in vanilla and 2 tbsp butter and remove from heat.
 This is now the custard.
 Chill for 3 hours.

-Now make your ganache layer by bringing 1/2 cup of heavy whipping cream to a simmer.
+Make your ganache layer by bringing 1/2 cup of heavy whipping cream to a simmer.
 Put chocolate into medium-sized glass bowl.
 Slowly pour simmering cream over chocolate.
 Let sit for 30 seconds - 1 minute until chocolate begins to melt.
 Slowly stir cream into chopped chocolate until cream is incorporated.
-Set aside to cool.
+Set aside to cool for 5 minutes.
 This makes more than enough chocolate so feel free to eat the rest with spoon!

-After ganache has cooled a bit, spoon and smooth into the base of the pie to create a thin chocolate layer and barrier to prevent crust sogginess.
+After ganache has cooled for 5 minutes, spoon and smooth into the base of the pie to create a thin chocolate layer and barrier to prevent crust sogginess.
 Pour the cooled custard into the pie, and smooth the top.

 Take your tea infused cream, strain out tea leaves and pour cream into a chilled mixing bowl.
 With whisk attachment on your mixture, whip the cream until it starts to thicken.
 Gradually add the sugar while whisking the cream.
 Dollop whipped cream on top of the pie, smooth and top with crushed pistachios.
 Chill and serve!